What if you are not available when I go into labor?

 - You must be experiencing an otherwise normal, healthy pregnancy.

 - An ultrasound must confirm that the location of the placenta is not previa (covering the cervix) or low and anterior (covering the scar).

 - You must have waited at least 18 months after your C-section before getting pregnant

 - Birth location must be no more than 30 minutes away from the nearest hospital with surgical and pediatric services.

 My team and I are very comfortable with VBACs, and we have seen many babies delivered successfully this way.
-The birthing suite at the Breath of My Heart Birthplace in Española is only 5 minutes from the nearest hospital, and is a great alternative for those who would prefer a VBAC outside of a hospital.

 Please also note that even if you would like to plan a VBAC in the hospital, pain medication such as an epidural will not be available.
 Anything that might strain the uterus, or prevent the mom from sensing her contractions is generally not given to women striving for a VBAC.